 In addition every girl is a member of one of the School’s Houses which include girls from Year 7 to 13.
 This helps to foster a sense of community.
 The House system provides opportunities for leadership and for girls to express their individual talents.

 We believe in close co-operation between home and school.
 Reports are sent home each term.
 We arrange a parents’ meeting annually for each year group, with an appointments system for individual teachers and parents.
 General meetings are held in addition for Year 7 New Intake Parents and for Year 11 Parents on Sixth Form Courses.
 Contact by telephone or letter with the form tutor is welcomed by the school; similarly, if we think there is a problem, we will contact you.
 Concerns will usually be resolved by the form tutor or subject teacher.
-More serious matters may be raised with the Head of Department, Key Stage Coordinator, Assistant Headteacher, Deputy Headteacher or the Headteacher.
+More serious matters may be raised with the Head of Department, Head of Year, Assistant Headteacher, Deputy Headteacher or the Headteacher.

 Six parents serve as School Governors; their names and telephone numbers are available to all other parents.
 The Governing Body takes a strategic role, with the Headteacher, in the running of the school.

 We have a Parents’ and Friends’ Association to which all parents belong.
 The Association’s activities are mainly fund-raising, and the school owes a great deal to the successful efforts of the parents who organise social events which are both enjoyable and highly lucrative!
 We welcome the support and involvement of all parents.